Article ID: 1090 - Last Modified: October 2, 2013

 The average GlideScore is computed in Liaison simulations along with the van der Waals, Coulombic, and Cavity energy terms.
 The linear fitting of the computed GlideScores to the experimental binding energies involves two terms, the slope and intercept.

-At this point, determine the quality of the fitting results by directly examining (plotting, for example) the calculated and empirical binding energy pairs or calculate an RMSD value.
-Once you feel that the values of the fitting parameters are within acceptable limits, use them with the the Liaison simulation results for the unknown ligand (which is generally run using the same simulation conditions as the training ligand set).
+At this point, determine the quality of the fitting results by directly examining (plotting, for example) the calculated and empirical binding energy pairs or by examining the metrics produced by Strike, such as the R-squared or the RMSD values.
+Once you feel that the values of the fitting parameters are within acceptable limits, use them with the Liaison simulation results for the unknown ligand (which is generally run using the same simulation conditions as the training ligand set).
 The Strike prediction task then produces a calculated binding energy value for the receptor and the unknown ligand.

 Determining whether or not the obtained binding energy value is realistic requires chemical intuition, experience, and knowledge of the system in question.
 Liaison does not attempt to determine the accuracy of binding energy values; it simply presents a set of answers given variations in job conditions.